flix/book/src/arrays.md

 > **Warning:** It is dangerous to use arrays that have uninitialized values.

-But what are the values of an uninitialized array?
+But what are the elements of an uninitialized array?
 Here Flix follows Java which defines a _default value_ for every primitive type and reference type.
 So, for example, the default values for `Bool` and `Int32` are `false` and `0`, respectively.
 The default value for reference types are `null`.
 So be careful!